SHADOWBRINGERS SPOILERS: This fanfic takes place right after the events of Qitana Ravel, after Emet helps Y'shtola from another dip in the lifestream.

 Tags: WoL/Y'shtola, WoL/Emet tension, angst and personal WoL lore.

-The smell of furs; a familiar scent, sweet and safe, was awaiting Miso’no as she stirred in what she assumed to be the middle of the night.
-It was hard to tell with the ever-present light afflicting this world.
-Y’shtola lay sleeping, peaceful in her arms.
-The Warrior of Light (or Darkness, whichever) took several long moments to appreciate the gentle rise and fall of her chest as she slept.
-And then gently, carefully, slowly disentangling limbs and tails to slip out of the bedroll with a barely audible sigh, Miso threw a robe of furs over her shoulders and wandered out of the tent into the blinding wilds kissed by everlasting light.
+The night was filled with the smell of furs; a familiar scent, sweet and safe.
+The scent that was awaiting Miso’no as she stirred in what she assumed to be the middle of the night.
+It was hard to tell with the ever-present light afflicting this world they called the First.
+Y’shtola still lay sleeping, peaceful in her arms.
+The Warrior of Light (or Darkness, depending on who you ask) took several long moments to appreciate the gentle rise and fall of her chest as she slept.
+And then slowly, carefully, disentangling limbs and tails to slip out of the bedroll, Miso threw a robe of furs over her shoulders and wandered out of the tent into the blinding wilds kissed by everlasting light.

 “I know you're there… Ascian,” she grumbled, the last word spoken like a curse.

 “Oh come on now,” a voice drawled from the shadows of the thick, ancient trees.
 She could hear the mock-petulant pout in his voice, “surely my actions thus far have earned me a little more respect than that.
-Have I not yet earned a first name basis, hero?”
+Are we not yet on a first name basis, hero?”

-Miso rolled her eyes; the theatrics were getting boring.
+Miso rolled her eyes; the theatrics were getting boring and she was cranky.

 “I know you're here to observe,” she snapped, wrapping the furs tighter about her with crossed arms.
 Suddenly mindful of Y’shtola still sleeping not far away, Miso hissed in a lower voice, “but really?
 Here?
 While we sleep?”